JalalAl-Tamimi/Intro-Random-Forests/README.md

 At the end, we introduce the [tidymodels](https://www.tidymodels.org/) and briefly discuss their philosophy.
 We use ranger as an engine and showcase the strength of tidymodels to facilitate the use of machine learning.

-To prepare for the workshop, participants will need to have knowledge of how to use R, and of the [tidyverse](https://www.tidyverse.org/).
+## To prepare for the workshop, participants will need to

+1. Have knowledge of how to use R, and of the [tidyverse](https://www.tidyverse.org/).
 We will mostly use RMarkdown to run the code, with an opportunity to practice the code on their own.
-Participants are asked to read this paper to familiarise themselves with predictive modelling and the acoustic correlates used: *Al-Tamimi, J. (2017).
+2. Read this paper to familiarise themselves with predictive modelling and the acoustic correlates used: *Al-Tamimi, J. (2017).
 Revisiting acoustic correlates of pharyngealization in Jordanian and Moroccan Arabic: Implications for formal representations.
 Laboratory Phonology: Journal of the Association for Laboratory Phonology, 8(1), 28.
 DOI: [https://doi.org/10.5334/labphon.19](https://doi.org/10.5334/labphon.19)*

-Make sure to install the following packages ahead of the meeting, by running the following code:
+3. Install the following packages ahead of the meeting, by running the following code:

 ```{r}
 requiredPackages = c('tidyverse', 'broom', 'knitr', 'corrplot', 'psycho',